dotnet/aspire-samples/samples/OrchardCore/README.md

 dotnet run --project Aspire/Aspire.AppHost
 ```

-On the **Projects** page, click on one of the endpoints (OrchardCore CMS or OrchardCore MVC) for the listed project.
+On the **Projects** page, click on one of the endpoints (OrchardCore CMS) for the listed project.
 This launches the simple .NET app.

 For more information about using OrchardCore, see the [OrchardCore documentation](https://docs.orchardcore.net/en/latest/).